A Mutually Enriching Conversation

 - eventually, you record conversations with a child and see if the indicators for a mutually enriching conversation are present: analyzing;

 - before that, you use the tools to look at examples of real life problems: applying;

 - and finally the beginning, you are exposed to the concepts of what these indicators are: remembering.

-Does this Teresa conversation meet ALL of the seventeen criteria listed above?
-Does something need changing in the list?
+Does this Teresa conversation meet ALL of the seventeen criteria listed above or does something need changing in the list?

 Mother is in the process of feeding a solid food lunch to her seven-month-old daughter, Teresa, who is in a high chair with a tray alongside a table in the kitchen.
 The tray holds the bowl of food and a small, plastic teddy bear.